u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/get_started.rst

 the settings of an account, click on the *double arrow button* at the end of the line.

 .. image:: get_started/setup_chart_of_accounts.png
-   :alt: Setup of the Chart of Accounts and their opening balances in Odoo Accounting
+   :alt: Setup of the Chart of Accounts and their opening balances in Thrive Bureau ERP Accounting

 .. note::
    :doc:`Click here <get_started/chart_of_accounts>` for more information on how to configure your Chart of